drewgonzales360/goenv/templates/README.md

 ## Other Implementations

 There are a few other implementations of this that have more features, but I only needed the binaries.
-Other implementations can do fancier things like check for the correct Go version for a module and use the corresponding version in runtime, but they require intercepting the call to Go and passing the command to the right version.
+Other implementations can do fancier things like check for the correct Go version for a module and use the corresponding version when called, but they require intercepting the call to Go and passing the command to the right version.
 I didn't want my code to be in the "hot path."

 A few other implementations are also written in other languages.
 This one is written in Go 🥵.